Cancer Prevention Overview (PDQ®)–Health Professional Version

 There is extensive epidemiologic and biologic evidence that links exposure to ionizing radiation with the development of cancer, and in particular, cancer that involves the hematological system, breast, lungs, and thyroid.
 The National Research Council of the National Academies, Committee to Assess the Health Risks from Exposure to Low Levels of Ionizing Radiation, the Biologic Effects of Ionizing Radiation VII report, the most widely cited source on the topic, concluded after a comprehensive review of the medical literature that no dose of radiation should be considered completely safe, and attempts should be made to keep radiation doses as low as possible.
 In this report, three lines of evidence were cited documenting the association between ionizing radiation exposure and cancer.
 The first line of evidence comes from studies of the development of cancer among Japanese atomic-bomb survivors.
 Even at low doses of radiation, atomic-bomb survivors were at a significantly increased risk of developing cancer.
-The second line of evidence comes from epidemiological studies of medically irradiated populations who were irradiated for both malignant and benign diseases.
+The second line of evidence comes from epidemiological studies of medically irradiated populations who were therapeutically irradiated for both malignant and benign diseases.
 Following high-dose radiation therapy for malignant disease, the risk of secondary malignancy is high.
-The relatively common use of radiation for benign disease between 1940 and 1960 resulted in a substantial relative risk (RR) of developing cancer.
+The relatively common use of radiation for benign disease between 1940 and 1960 resulted in a substantially increased relative risk (RR) of developing cancer.
 The third line of evidence comes from an increased risk of cancer-specific mortality associated with exposure to medical ionizing radiation, for both the recipients of diagnostic x-rays and x-ray personnel.